frasermarlow/singer-getting-started/README.md

 > ECDSA key fingerprint is SHA256:2y7Vd/v03zQ5vG6q8ejyAPLgDvFYqxYLqhhaS92n+5Y.
 > Are you sure you want to continue connecting (yes/no)?

-This expected, as the secure connection has never been established before.
+This is expected, as the secure connection has never been established before.
 Simply type in ‘_yes_’ and proceed.

 **Quick tip for Windows users**: The steps above are great for connecting to your server once.
 Since you will likely be connecting often, I suggest setting up the command as a shortcut.